zxue/fhir-server-samples/README.md

 #Deploy the data importer app
 New-AzResourceGroupDeployment -TemplateUri $importerTemplate -ResourceGroupName $rgname -appNameImporter $appNameImporter  -fhirServiceUrl $fhirserviceurl -aadServiceClientId $aadServiceClientId -aadServiceClientSecret $aadServiceClientSecret
 ```
+Once the importer app is deployed, you can upload FHIR bundles (json files) to the storage container named "fhirimport" in the storage account.

-# Deploy the Sample apps including a SMART on FHIR app
+# Deploy the Sample apps including one Dashboard and Two SMART on FHIR Apps

 Coming soon.